Types of Mental Health Treatment

 Outpatient treatment: Outpatient treatment is similar to intensive outpatient treatment except for the time commitment.
 Outpatient treatment is often viewed as “maintenance therapy” as individuals engage in treatment anywhere from twice a week to once a month, mainly to discuss medication management and any lingering signs and symptoms.
 Outpatient treatment can consist of individual therapy or group therapy.
 Outpatient treatment can also be done from the individual’s home via teletherapy, which has grown exponentially over the past year due to COVID-19.

 Community support groups: This is a type of outpatient treatment but is in an informal setting and doesn’t necessarily involve a licensed therapist or physician.
 This level of care can also be free of charge.
-12-step programs are the most common type of community support groups for individuals with mental health disorders.
+12-step programs are the most common type of community support group for individuals with mental health disorders.

 Types of mental health treatment: psychotherapy